 Legendary Southwestern favorite, extremely water efficient, eats drought for lunch.

-Planted in late summer, monsoon rain alone is enough to produce a survival crop from the Rattlesnake.
+Planted in mid- to late summer, monsoon rain alone can produce a survival crop from the Rattlesnake.
 Good flavor and very tender; the speckled seeds are popular in soup.

 Cabbage: Golden Acre$5.75